hapax/hapax.github.io/fun.md

 - ["A post-quantum fantasia"]({{hapax.github.io}}/assets/pqf.pdf)
 (2020).
 A farcical "what if" about quantum computers.

-In a prior life I earned a philosophy degree and still take language on holiday from time to time.
+In a prior life I earned a philosophy degree, and still take language on holiday from time to time.
 Some rambling discursions:

 - [*The endless present*](https://hapax.github.io/philosophy/physics/psychology-time/)